Updated April 2026

 Pay annually if possible

 Some providers offer a small discount for annual payments compared to monthly.
-Check whether this applies.
+Check whether this applies to your chosen plan.

 Switching Funeral Insurance Providers

-Switching funeral insurance requires care because of stand-down periods and the loss of premiums already paid.
+Switching funeral insurance requires care because of waiting periods and the loss of premiums already paid.

 1. Review your current policy

-Check your current cover amount, premium, stand-down status and any special terms before looking elsewhere.
+Check your existing cover amount, premium, waiting period status and any special terms before exploring alternatives.

-A new policy will have its own stand-down period.
-Do not cancel existing cover until the new policy is active and you understand the gap in cover.
+A new policy will have its own waiting period.
+Do not cancel existing cover until the new policy is active and you understand any gap in cover.

 3. Compare on a like-for-like basis